ldj01/espa-processing/README.md

-## ESPA Processing Version 2.11.2 Release Notes
+## ESPA Processing Version 2.12.0 Release Notes
-Release Date: Aug 2016
+Release Date: Oct 2016

-See git tag [espa-2.11.2-release]
+See git tag [espa-2.12.0-release]

 ### General Information
 This project contains the code for processing a single input dataset to the final output products.
 It is the controlling code for producing a product.
 It does not produce science products on it's own, it calls on applications from other ESPA projects to perform that work.
 Having said that, it does contain some code to perform a few things, such as, statistics generation, statistics plotting, and warping (using GDAL).

-Authors: David V. Hill, SGT and Ron Dilley, Innovate!

-License: NASA Open Source Agreement 1.3

-USGS Designation: EROS Science Processing Architecture (ESPA)

 ## Release Notes
 Please see the Release Tags for notes related to past versions.